FPT-Algorithms for the \ell-Matchoid Problem with a Coverage Objective: Introduction

 \subsection{Our Contributions}

-We give FPT-algorithms for maximizing a coverage function $f$ under an $\ell$-matchoid $\cM$, given only independence oracles for the matroids in $\cM$.
-We accomplish this by constructing a \emph{joint $k$-representative set} for $\cM=\{M_i=(X_i,\I_i)\}_{i=1}^s$ with respect to a subset $T \subseteq X$.
-This is a set $R \subseteq T$ with the property that for any collection of independent sets $\{B_i \in \I_i\}_{i=1}^s$ with $|\bigcup_{i = 1}^s B_i| \leq k$ and any $e \in T$, there is some representative $e' \in R$ for $e$ so that $e'$ can be exchanged for $e$ simultaneously in each set $B_i$ that contains $e$ to obtain a new independent set in $\I_i$.
+We give FPT-algorithms for maximizing a coverage function $f$ under an $\ell$-matchoid $\cM$ of rank $k$, given only independence oracles for the matroids in $\cM$.
+Here the coverage function $f$ can be either given in the form of a value oracle, or explicitly as a family of sets over points.
+We accomplish our goal by constructing a \emph{joint $k$-representative set} for $\cM=\{M_i=(X_i,\I_i)\}_{i=1}^s$ with respect to a subset $T \subseteq X$.
+This is a set $R \subseteq T$ with the property that given a feasible set $B$ of $\cM$ with $|B| \leq k$ and any $e \in T \cap B$, there is some representative $e' \in R$ for $e$ so that $B-e+e'$ remains feasible in $\cM$.
 Our construction also works in the case in which each element $e \in X$ has some weight $w(e) \in \reals$, in which case we guarantee that an element $e$'s representative $e'$ has $w(e') \geq w(e)$.
 Note that the set $R$ contains representatives only for those elements in $T$, but we ensure that these representatives provide valid exchanges with respect to \emph{any} sets $B_i \in \I_i$, which may include elements not in $T$.
 This allows us to easily employ our construction in the streaming setting, in which we can treat $T \subseteq X$ as the set of elements that is currently available to the algorithm at some time.
 Table~\ref{tab:1} gives a summary of our results.
-We emphasize that if we use any \emph{strict} subset of the parameters proposed, the problems become at least $W[1]$-hard.
-See Appendix~\ref{sec:hardn-results-altern} for the hardness reductions.
+We emphasize that if we use any \emph{strict} subset of the parameters proposed, the problems become at least $W[1]$-hard---see Table~\ref{tab:2} for a summary and Appendix~\ref{sec:hardn-results-altern} for further details.

+As a warm-up, we show that a simple, combinatorial branching procedure is sufficient to produce a kernel of size $\Gamma_{\ell,k} \triangleq \sum_{q = 0}^{(k-1)\ell}\ell^q$ for the general, weighted \textsc{$\ell$-Matchoid} problem, parameterized by $\ell$ and the rank $k$ of the $\ell$-matchoid.
+This set can be computed \emph{deterministically} using $\Gamma_{\ell,k}\cdot |X|$ independence oracle queries plus the time required to sort the elements of $X$ by weight.
+To see this result in a larger context, we point out that for fixed-parameterized tractability, the \textsc{$\ell$-Matchoid} problem is in a sense the most general problem one can handle using only an independence oracle, as the ``equivalent'' \textsc{$\ell$-Matroid Parity} problem cannot be solved with such an oracle.